orzuk/BCS/README.md

+BCS
+---
+Bacterial Compressed Sensing

-% Source files and data for the Bacterial Compressed Sensing (BCS) algorithm
+The package contains source and data for the Bacterial Compressed Sensing (BCS) algorithm, presented in the paper
-See: Amnon Amir & Or Zuk -
+"Bacterial Community Reconstruction Using Compressed Sensing"
+A. Amir and O. Zuk.
+Journal of Computational Biology, 18(11):1723-1741 (2011)

+Please cite the above paper if using the package.

 All files are detailes in files.txt in order to run a simulation: